terry-cyber-hub/terry-cyber-hub/SQL_Basics.md

   WHERE area BETWEEN 200000 AND 250000

   # Note:
-- The WHERE clause allowed us to sshow the population of france and we have to always make sure that that the strings are in single quotes
+- The WHERE clause allowed us to show the population of france and we have to always make sure that the strings are in single quotes
 - The IN operator allows us to check if an item is in the list
 - The BETWEEN operator shows range checking